- Dean's Executive Council

 As a Senior Project Manager with Disney's Technology Solutions & Services, he has led projects and portfolios of projects, including delivering a multi-year, multi-phase transition of banking relationships for TWDC globally, impacting areas such as disbursements, payroll, cash vault and lock box services.

 Jay received his Master’s in Business Administration with an emphasis in International Business from California Lutheran University.

-Vice Presdient, Strategy and Business Development, L-3 Communications
+Retired, Vice President, Strategy and Business Development, L3 Techonologies

-Bob Bushnell is Vice President, Strategy and Business Development, for L-3 Communications, Integrated Sensor Systems (ISS) business.
-L-3’s ISS sector is focused on making the world safer by producing the best sensing solutions in all domains—Space, Airborne, Ground, Maritime (surface and undersea), and Cyber.
+Bob Bushnell is the former Vice President, Strategy and Business Development, for L3 Techonologies, Integrated Sensor Systems (ISS) business.
+L3’s ISS sector is focused on making the world safer by producing the best sensing solutions in all domains—Space, Airborne, Ground, Maritime (surface and undersea), and Cyber.
 ISS does business globally and has a footprint comprised of seven divisions, with 20 operating locations in the US, Canada, Australia, the UK, and Italy.

 Mr. Bushnell has over thirty years of domestic and international business experience in aerospace and defense, and telecommunications.
 He spent 23 years with Hughes Aircraft Company and, later, Raytheon Company, after it acquired Hughes.
 While at Hughes/Raytheon, Bushnell received multiple awards for Business Development Excellence, the highest recognition for excellence in his field.
 He also served on the executive leadership team at Northrop Grumman’s Navigation Systems business, formerly Litton Industries.